In this article you’re going to learn:

 The #1 reason why people are overweight is because…drum roll please (video safe for work) …we’re eating when we’re emotionally hungry.* Not when we’re physically hungry.

-*This is based on hundreds of new client questionnaires I’ve reviewed in the last 8 years since starting MyBodyTutor along with subsequent conversations.
+*This is based on thousands of new client questionnaires I’ve reviewed since starting MyBodyTutor in 2007.

-Physical hunger is a gradual sensation that we feel in our stomach, and any food seems appealing.
+Physical hunger is a gradual sensation that we feel in our stomach.
+Any food seems appealing.
 We usually feel good after eating.

-Most people eat when they’re emotionally hungry though.
+Most of us eat when we’re emotionally hungry, though.

-Emotional hunger comes on suddenly and we’ll crave specific foods.
-With emotional hunger we can have snack after snack and nothing hits the spot.
+Emotional hunger comes on suddenly.
+We’ll crave specific foods.
+With emotional hunger, we’ll have snack after snack and nothing hits the spot.
 We often feel guilty after emotional eating.

 It’s because we’re not hungry for food.
 We’re hungry for something else.